The 3 Ways to Vote in Florida

 • Employee identification card issued by a government office or agency

 • Early Voting dates, times and locations vary by county and by election.
-Voters can find the early voting information for their county on the Supervisor of Elections website.
+You can find the early voting information for your county on the Supervisor of Elections website.

-• Voters can go to ANY Early Voting location in the county where they live.
+• During Early Voting, voters can go to ANY Early Voting location in the county where they live.
+This makes Early Voting a great option if you recently moved.

 • ID requirements for Early Voting are the same as for voting in-person on Election Day.

-• A VBM ballot can be requested from the county Supervisor of Elections office by:
+• A VBM ballot can be requested from your county Supervisor of Elections office by:

 • Submitting an online application on the Supervisors of Elections’ website